lyteword/bsb/nahum/chapter-2.md

----
-weight: 2
----

 # Chapter 2

+## The Overthrow of Nineveh

 <sup>1</sup> One who scatters advances against you, O Nineveh.
 Guard the fortress!
 Watch the road!
-Brace yourselves!
-Summon all your strength!
+Brace yourselves![^3433] Summon all your strength!

 <sup>2</sup> For the LORD will restore the splendor of Jacob like the splendor of Israel, though destroyers have laid them waste and ruined the branches of their vine.

 <sup>3</sup> The shields of his mighty men are red; the valiant warriors are dressed in scarlet.
-The fittings of the chariots flash like fire on the day they are prepared, and the spears of cypress have been brandished.
+The fittings of the chariots flash like fire on the day they are prepared, and the spears of cypress have been brandished.[^3434]

 <sup>4</sup> The chariots dash through the streets; they rush around the plazas, appearing like torches, darting about like lightning.

 <sup>5</sup> He summons his nobles; they stumble as they advance.
 They race to its wall; the protective shield is set in place.

 <sup>6</sup> The river gates are thrown open and the palace collapses.

 <sup>7</sup> It is decreed that the city be exiled and carried away; her maidservants moan like doves, and beat upon their breasts.

 <sup>8</sup> Nineveh has been like a pool of water throughout her days, but now it is draining away.
 “Stop!
 Stop!” they cry, but no one turns back.

 <sup>9</sup> “Plunder the silver!
 Plunder the gold!”
 There is no end to the treasure, an abundance of every precious thing.

 <sup>10</sup> She is emptied!
 Yes, she is desolate and laid waste!
 Hearts melt, knees knock, bodies tremble, and every face grows pale!

 <sup>11</sup> Where is the lions’ lair or the feeding ground of the young lions, where the lion and lioness prowled with their cubs, with nothing to frighten them away?

 <sup>12</sup> The lion mauled enough for its cubs and strangled prey for the lioness.
 It filled its dens with the kill, and its lairs with mauled prey.

 <sup>13</sup> “Behold, I am against you,” declares the LORD of Hosts.
-“I will send your chariots up in smoke, and the sword will devour your young lions.
+“I will reduce your chariots to cinders, and the sword will devour your young lions.
 I will cut off your prey from the earth, and the voices of your messengers will no longer be heard.”

+[^3433]: 2:1 Hebrew Strengthen your loins!
+[^3434]: 2:3 Hebrew; alternately, the spears may be of pine or juniper or fir; LXX and Syriac they are prepared, and the horsemen rush to and fro.